ServerVariables returns important information from Request. This collection can be used to return an ASP.NET website's domain name programmatically.

 Example.
 You can get the current website's domain name using the ServerVariables collection on the Request object.
-The example here uses the HttpContext.Current property, which means you can easily use it from a C# class.
+The example here uses the HttpContext.Current property.

 /// Contains utility methods for domain names.